 - 1. Ensure center-link is set to D. - 2.
-Set the flotation on the header and float module package.
+Set the flotation on the header.
 Refer to operator's manual for instructions.
 Position fore-aft in mid span. - 3.
 Start combine engine, but do NOT have separator or feeder house engaged. - 4.
 Locate header control switch (A) on the right console, and set to "HT" (this is AHHC mode).